EUROPEAN ARAB HORSE SHOW COMMISSION – BLUE BOOK 2018

 - Is the subject of an on-going negotiation to buy or lease, or a provisional purchase condition to which the official is a party.

-An actual or apparent conflict of interest may further occur, amongst others, if the Judge, irrespective of the payment of receipt of remuneration or any other consideration, during the period of one year (365 days) before a show at which the Judge officiates:
+An actual or apparent conflict of interest may further occur, amongst others, if the Official, irrespective of the payment of receipt of remuneration or any other consideration, during the period of one year (365 days) before a show at which the Official officiates:

 - has entered into any business relationship with an exhibitor at that show.